eerkela/bertrand/docs/source/content/api/cast.rst

 Stand-alone conversions
 -----------------------
+:func:`cast` is fully generic and can handle conversions from any data type to any data type.

 Internally, :func:`cast` calls a selection of stand-alone conversion functions, similar to ``pandas.to_datetime()``, ``pandas.to_numeric()``, etc.  These are available for use under the ``pdcast`` namespace if desired, mirroring their